Gnoul3011/GamePK/README.md

 ## 7. Support:

-If you encounter any issues while playing GamePk or have any questions, please contact us at luongcotu@gamepk.com or visit our official website at www.gamepk.com for more information.
+If you encounter any issues while playing GamePk or have any questions, please contact us at luongcotu@game.com or visit our official website at www.game.com for more information.

+## 8. Member:

+1. Nguyễn Quang Nhật
+2. Nguyễn Văn Lương
+3. Nguyễn Phan Minh Nhật
+4. Trần Phú Luân